A modest proposal.

 - References.
 In scientific articles, statements of "fact" are generally accompanied by a reference to an article on that subject.
 Why not introduce references to the media ?
 This would seem especially relevant to online media that can "link" to the reference on demand.
 If there is no evidence at all for a reporter's assertion, why not just make this clear ?
 Just put a statement at the end -- "The reporter could not find any published data to support this article."
 Or perhaps the reporter found another article in the National Enquirer, when they were checking out.

 - Knowing who is claiming what and where.
 Individuals who write scientific papers usually have a "track record" of other papers.
 Reporters, on the other hand, generally have little content expertise.
-Why not put up the reporter's "cv" online, so that readers can find out what this reporter seems to prefer to write about ?
+Why not put up the reporter's "cv" (curriculum vitae, list of articles written) online, so that readers can find out what this reporter seems to prefer to write about ?
 It would be nice to know if a particular writer of an article for, lets say, the Chicago Tribune, also wrote for, perhaps, the National Enquirer.
 For an article about, lets say, vaccines, it would be nice to know if a reporter had a Ph.D. in molecular biology, or a BS in English literature.